-Last Updated on March 13, 2025
+Last Updated on February 18, 2026

 The Best of British – Sunday Roast in Style

-While many of us now go out to find the best Sunday roast in London, I’m of the generation who grew up eating Sunday lunch as the day’s main meal at home.
+While many of us now go out to find the best Sunday roast in London, I’m of the generation that grew up eating Sunday lunch as the day’s main meal at home.
 It’s a British classic popularised in Henry VIII’s reign.
 Served a little later than normal; historically, it was timed to be ready reasonably soon after families returned from Church.
 The meat and vegetables would have been set to cook on the fire before the family left for church, with the poorest of families dropping their meal off with the village baker to borrow oven space.

 Today, Sunday Roast remains a popular meal – a time for families and friends to sit down and eat together whether that’s at home or in a restaurant.
 Finding the best Sunday roast in London is quite a challenge because practically every restaurant and pub will have an offering.
 But what most of us are looking for is something that is a really special meal, with all the elements of a classic Sunday roast served ‘better than home’ and in quantities that won’t leave anyone wanting more.